hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

 ```

 ## Using

 To enable dynamic provisioning of volumes through the use of `PersistentVolumeClaim` API objects, a `StorageClass` needs to be declared on the cluster.
-Please see the [HPE CSI Driver for Kubernetes](https://github.com/hpe-storage/csi-driver) repository for the official documentation for this Helm chart.
+By default, a `StorageClass` named `hpe-standard` is installed.
+Please see the [HPE CSI Driver for Kubernetes](https://scod.hpedev.io/csi_driver/index.html) documentation portal for the official documentation for this CSI driver.
 Also, it's helpful to be familar with [persistent storage concepts](https://kubernetes.io/docs/concepts/storage/volumes/) in Kubernetes prior to deploying stateful workloads.

 ## Support

 The HPE CSI Driver for Kubernetes Helm chart is covered by your HPE support contract.
 Please file any issues, questions or feature requests [here](https://github.com/hpe-storage/co-deployments/issues) or contact HPE through the regular support channels.
 You may also join our Slack community to chat with HPE folks close to this project.
-We hang out in `#NimbleStorage` and `#Kubernetes` at [slack.hpedev.io](https://slack.hpedev.io/).
+We hang out in `#NimbleStorage`, `#3par-primera` and `#Kubernetes` at [hpedev.slack.com](https://hpedev.slack.com), sign up here: [slack.hpedev.io](https://slack.hpedev.io/).

 ## Contributing

 We value all feedback and contributions.
 If you find any issues or want to contribute, please feel free to open an issue or file a PR.
 More details in [CONTRIBUTING.md](https://github.com/hpe-storage/co-deployments/blob/master/CONTRIBUTING.md)

 ## License

 This is open source software licensed using the Apache License 2.0.
 Please see [LICENSE](https://github.com/hpe-storage/co-deployments/blob/master/LICENSE) for details.